stcorp/harp/doc/operations.rst

               conversions (using seasonal and latitude band dependence)
             - ``usstd76`` enable AFGL86 using US Standard profiles

+        ``collocation_datetime``
+            Determine whether to create a collocation_datetime variable when a collocate_left or collocation_right operation is performed.
+            The collocation_datetime variable will contain the datetime of the sample from the other dataset for the collocated pair.
+            Possible values are:

+            - ``disabled`` (default) variable will not be created
+            - ``enabled`` variable will not be created

         ``propagate_uncertainty``
             Determine how to propagate uncertainties for operations that support this (and where there is a choice).